Temple University Center City

 Meeting and Training Space

-An information kiosk, located in Suite 215, allows you to obtain information from Temple web sites.
+A computer, located in Suite 215, allow you to obtain information from Temple web sites.
 Currently enrolled degree seeking students can use the Self Service Banner (SSB) site to access records and process registration and payment transactions.

 Lounges and Vending areas